boris-s/pyper/README.md

 So much for the main concepts.
 As for the character meanings, those are defined as PostfixMachine methods of the same name (the name consists of 1 or 2 characters).
-At the moment, it is necessary to read the PostfixMachine code as their documentation.
+At the moment, it is necessary to read the code for their documentation.

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request